Mihai Olos: Secondary school in the provincial town of Baia Mare (1953–1956)

 A radical change in Mihai's life happened on 11 September 1950, when his mother died in childbirth, a death he never forgot.
 Their father's remarriage came as another shock to the boys and Mihai's elder brother, Vasile, was the first one to run away from home, followed by Mihai in 1953.
 Without any material support from home, the boys had no right to receive a scholarship because of their father's refusal to join the collective farm in the village.
 So they had to take their lives in their own hands.
-Mihai begun to teach private lessons and during the school holidays worked as a courier at the local newspaper.
-Learning the ABC of journalism, he was sent to the countryside as a cub reporter, meeting various categories of people.
+While in Baia Mare, Olos attended the Gheorghe Șincai High School.
+He began to teach private lessons and during the school holidays worked as a courier at the local newspaper.
+Learning the "ABC of journalism", he was sent to the countryside as a cub reporter, meeting various categories of people.
 This experience served him later on, when writing for the press and giving a theoretical grounding to his theories about art and the concept of the Universal City.